miguoer/blog/docs/web-front/framework/framework-react02.md

 function performSyncWorkOnRoot(root) {
   invariant(
     (executionContext & (RenderContext | CommitContext)) === NoContext,
-    'Should not already be working.',
+    "Should not already be working."
   );

   flushPassiveEffects();